toby-p/rightmove_webscraper.py/README.md

 <img src = "./images/summary_postode.PNG">

 ## Legal
-@toddy86 has pointed out per the terms and conditions <a href="https://www.rightmove.co.uk/this-site/terms-of-use.html"> here</a> the use of webscrapers is unauthorised by rightmove.
+<a href="https://github.com/toddy86">@toddy86</a> has pointed out per the terms and conditions <a href="https://www.rightmove.co.uk/this-site/terms-of-use.html"> here</a> the use of webscrapers is unauthorised by rightmove.
 So please don't use this package!